 British Rowing's 'Row Safe' document: A Guide to Safe Practice in Rowing shall be adhered to at all times.
-Only crews using equipment complying with the Guide shall be allowed to race and all officials are required to enforce the Guide throughout the Regatta.
-The Guide applies to:
+Only crews using equipment complying with the Guide shall be allowed to race and all officials are to use their best endeavours to enforce the Guide throughout the Regatta.
+The Guide applies at all times before, during and after racing periods to:

-- crews and their boats - officials and helpers, in work boats or launches - the start team on pontoons and in stake boats and at all times before, during and after the racing periods.
+- · crews and their boats - · officials and helpers, in work boats or launches - the start team on pontoons and in stake boats and at all times before, during and after the racing periods.